Protocentral/HealthyPi/README.md

 		dtoverlay=pi3-miniuart-bt

-* Save the file and Reboot the Pi.
+###Step 3 : Disable Serial command line console

 * To disable the Serial Console edit the file using

 		sudo nano /boot/cmdline.txt

 * Remove the word phase "console=serial0,115200" or "console=ttyAMA0,115200".

-* Save and Exit the file and Reboot the Pi.
+* Save the file and close

+###Step 4 : Reboot your Raspberry Pi

-* Now the your Pi is ready to integrate with ProtoCentral's Healthy Pi Hat.
+* Now your Pi is ready to integrate with ProtoCentral's Healthy Pi Hat.

 Visualization Software For Patient Monitor
 ------------------------------------------